Trusted WordPress tutorials, when you need them most.

 Keep in mind that those websites had a head start, and it likely took them some time to figure out how to manage costs and grow their business.

 You can start with a budget website using free plugins and templates.
-Once you start getting visitors, you can consider adding premium features like a premium template, email marketing, a paid backup plugin, a website firewall, a business email address, business phone services, live chat, and so on.
+Once you start getting visitors, you can consider adding premium features like a professionally-designed template, email marketing, a paid backup plugin, a website firewall, a business email address, business phone services, live chat, and so on.

-Even for robust WordPress sites, you don’t always need to hire a developer.
+And remember, you don’t always need to hire a developer.
 We have step-by-step tutorials on how to create different types of WordPress websites, such as:

 We hope this article answers your questions about how much a website costs to build.
 You may also want to see our list of legit ways to make money online with WordPress, and our AI-powered business name generator tool to come up with company name ideas.